 Also, get aware of what constitutes an illegal eviction.

-How to Legally Evict Squatters On A Rental Property?
+Request a Service →How to Legally Evict Squatters From Your Rental Property?

 Attend a Court Hearing: After you have filed an eviction lawsuit, you need to obtain a court order for eviction.
 This involves presenting the evidence of trespassing and the eviction notice served to the squatters.
 If the judge rules in your favor, you will be granted an eviction order.